mxballin/instructional-design/pages/week8.md

 In addition to the documents that I create for work, I am an avid hobbyist photographer.
 Below are some examples of the photos that I have taken.

 <div class="container">
-            {% include feature/image.html objectid="https://cdn.discordapp.com/attachments/798302352737566730/875439834196488232/kodakcameras_1_of_1.jpg" alt="Two Kodak Cameras, the Bantam Fixed Viewfinder and the Retina sit on a wooden table with a white background" caption="Cameras such as the Kodak Bantam and Kodak Retina, shown here, were models available during the 1940s." width="100" %}
+            {% include feature/image.html objectid="https://cdn.discordapp.com/attachments/798302352737566730/875439834196488232/kodakcameras_1_of_1.jpg" alt="Two Kodak Cameras, the Bantam Fixed Viewfinder and the Retina sit on a wooden table with a white background" caption="Cameras such as the Kodak Bantam and Kodak Retina, shown here, were models available during the 1940s. <br> (Photograph by Mya Ballin, licensed under CC BY 4.0) " width="100" %}
 </div>

 <div class="container">